-The volatile compounds are absorbed in a tube which is packed with material such as tenax to contain the compounds.
+- The volatile compounds are absorbed in a tube which is packed with material such as tenax to contain the compounds.

-The tubes are then desorbed using heat and a carrier gas transports the volatile compounds towards a trapping device where they are focused, the trap is again heated and the compounds travel towards the GC-MS system.
+- The tubes are then desorbed using heat and a carrier gas transports the volatile compounds towards a trapping device where they are focused, the trap is again heated and the compounds travel towards the GC-MS system.

 - The GC-MS system separates and identifies the compounds and then all the compounds are quantified using a toluene equivalent.

 So your next question probably is: Is it safe?
 Can we inhale that great smell of newness without worrying?
 Or, should we all start buying second-hand cars only?

 It is relatively safe to enjoy your new car: All cars are tested according to the regulations of the region and, typically, the emissions should be lower as stated in the rules and regulations.
 The overall trend is decreasing the emissions from all products and improving the indoor air quality of vehicles.
 It is possible that, in the future, the new car smell might be so faint that only our dogs can detect it and thermal desorption GC-MS of course.

 Check out these articles on the screening of VOCs in new automobiles: